 Check the box next to “Allow only this type of editing in the document” under Editing Restrictions to specify how readers can change the content of the Word document.
 Click the drop-down menu to the right to select one of four options:

-- Filling in forms allow readers to fill out forms you have created but not change the content.
+• Filling in forms lets readers fill out forms you have created but not change the content.

 Editing Exceptions